catalyst-cooperative/open-energy-data-for-all/episodes/modularization.md

 ::::::::

-To cover: what makes a piece of code a *good* candidate for modularization?
+As you can see, this takes some time!
+Being strategic about when and where to pull code out for this kind of treatment takes some practice, but can save a lot of time and pain in the long run.

-- in plain english, it makes sense as a discrete step
+When is code a good candidate for modularization?
-- something you do often
+* In plain language, it's a discrete step
-- something that you might want to reuse in other contexts (on other columns, on other datasets)
+* You find yourself copy-pasting the same lines of code over and over again.
-- a complex and discrete task (e.g., an involved multi-line transformation)
+* You want to do pretty much the same thing in many different contexts (e.g., on other columns, on other datasets).
-- something you want to test?????
+* It's a complex task (e.g., an involved multi-line transformation) that requires some extra explanation
-- it's difficult to read
+* You want to be able to test it (we'll cover this shortly)

-What makes something a piece of code a *bad* candidate for modularization?
+When is code a *bad* candidate for modularization?
-- in plain english, it's actually more than one step (e.g., converting data types *and* dropping rows)
+* In plain language, it's actually more than one step (e.g., converting data types *and* dropping rows)
-- you never anticipate reusing it (e.g., a completely bespoke transformation step)
+* You never anticipate reusing it (e.g., a completely bespoke transformation step)
-- it's already a modularized function.
-For example, Pandas' .replace() method can already take multiple values flexibly, so there's no need to reproduce work here.
+- It's already a modularized function.
+For example, Pandas' .replace() method can already take multiple input values flexibly, so there's no need to reproduce someone else's work here.

 :::: discussion
 Which other parts of this code are good candidates for modularization?